 - Balance sheet (position statement)

-- Goods are transferred to Trading Account at a value which the business would have paid had these goods been bought from other manufacturers instead of manufacturing itself.
-This ensures that the Trading Account shows a more realistic gross trading profit or loss.
+Goods are transferred to the trading account at a value which the business would have paid had these goods been bought from other manufacturers.
+This approach ensures that the trading account shows a more realistic gross trading profit or loss

-with the amount of markup added to production cost, i.e. the manufacturing profit.
+The amount of markup is added to production cost, i.e., the manufacturing profit.

-The effect of the above entry would be to increase the production cost, thereby reducing the gross profit disclosed by the Trading Account.
-At the same time, by crediting the Profit and Loss Account by the amount of manufacturing profit, the figure of net profit is kept unaffected.
+The above entry would increase the production cost, thereby reducing the gross profit disclosed by the trading account.
+At the same time, crediting the profit and loss account by the amount of manufacturing profit does not affect the net profit.

-Basic facts as for the example given in Trading account of a manufacturing concern.
-Now assume that finished goods are transferred from factory to warehouse at production cost plus a 10% manufacturing profit.
+Assume that finished goods are transferred from the factory to the warehouse at production cost plus a 10% manufacturing profit.
 Show the relevant statements.

 Discuss with experts

 We hope you learned a lot from this article.
 Get a deeper discussion on this and other related topics when you connect to a financial advisor in Liverpool, NY.
 If you live outside the area, feel free to visit our financial advisor page for more details.

 About the Author